Review Analysis Conclusion

 Capacity is the first decision point.
 White vinegars ship in containers ranging from 16-ounce table bottles to multi-gallon jugs.
 A 16- to 32-ounce bottle is perfect if you only need vinegar for occasional salad dressings, quick pan deglazes, or a small spray bottle of cleaner.
 It stays fresh, pours without wrist strain, and fits on a crowded refrigerator door.

 If you pickle cucumbers, can peppers, or make large cold-pasta salads weekly, a one-gallon jug is more practical.
-You will not run out mid-recipe, and the current Amazon listing detail per ounce drops significantly at this size.
+You will not run out mid-recipe, and the cost per ounce drops significantly at this size.
 For restaurants, shared housing, or heavy DIY cleaning routines, two-gallon bundles keep a backup on hand and reduce packaging waste.
 Just make sure you have a cool, dark pantry shelf; once opened, distilled vinegar lasts a long time, but direct heat or sunlight can degrade the cap seal and slowly dull the sharpness.

 Reading the Label: Acidity and Purity